Foucault Pendulum

 Home / Explore / Things to Do / Foucault Pendulum

-What if you could visualize the rotation of earth without needing to take a trip to space?
+What if you could visualize the rotation of Earth without needing to take a trip to space?
 The Foucault Pendulum, located in the Science Museum’s Rotunda, is designed to demonstrate Earth’s rotation on its axis.

-The Foucault Pendulum was invented by French physicist Jean Foucault (pronounced "Foo-koh) in 1851 to demonstrate the rotation of the earth and we still use it today for the same purpose.
-The Pendulum consists of a wire and a heavy symmetrical bob which hangs from the top of the dome of the Science Museum’s rotunda.
+The Foucault Pendulum (pronounced pen·juh·luhm) was invented by French physicist Jean Foucault (pronounced Foo-koh) in 1851 to demonstrate the rotation of the Earth.
+We still use these impressive devices today for the same purpose.

-The pendulum swings back and forth as the earth rotates on its axis and knocks down the pegs.
-It takes 19 hours and 43 minutes to knock down all 79 pegs.
-Come join in the anticipation of seeing the pendulum swing and the excitement when it knocks down a peg!
+The pendulum swings back and forth as the Earth rotates on its axis and knocks down the 79 pegs encircling the metal sphere.
+It takes 19 hours and 43 minutes to knock down all the pegs.

 Foucault Pendulum_Group.jpg